DLongKMA/Repo_Management/Set Up Local Yum Repositories on CentOS 7 bằng Nginx2.md

   Solution: restorecon -R /var/www/html/repos
   ```

 - If you have any issues such as `Error 404 page not found` it might be related to your nginx configuration.
 To view nginx errors go to `/var/log/nginx/error.log`.
-Errors might be related to nginx configuration (`etc/nginx/conf.d/repos.conf`).
+Errors might be related to nginx configuration (etc/nginx/conf.d/repos.conf).
 Please make sure you configured it properly.
+- In case you have changed configurations (in repo server) do not forget to run 'yum clean all' and 'yum repolist all' afterwards.
+If you have changed nginx conf. restart nginx service.